You can make a difference by giving!

 Three state universities and their systems (Texas A&M, Texas Tech, and the University of Texas) each offer their own online pledge platforms.

 - Please contact your Campaign Coordinator or Human Resources Dept. for more information.

 2. Decide How Much to Contribute

 - Consider giving $2 per paycheck.

 - If half of the state employees gave just $2 per paycheck, we could raise $3 million from those gifts alone! #Stronger2gether #TexasTwoStep

 3. Pick Your Charity

-There are several ways to look up approved SECC charities using one of the following resources:
+There are several ways to look up approved SECC charities, click here.

 - you just made a positive impact in someone's life!